The Grand National is the biggest horse race in the world – but its future is in serious doubt

 The FA Cup final, a Lord’s Test match, The Open, Wimbledon, the Grand National – all iconic British sporting events, revered and treasured by the viewing public.

-For some of a certain vintage, all of the above, plus the likes of the British Grand Prix and World Snooker Championships are intrinsically linked with our childhoods and formed the very fabric of our sporting obsession with terrestrial television transporting us to Wembley, Silverstone or Aintree to witness acts of brilliance and unstinting bravery.
+For some of a certain vintage, all of the above, plus the likes of the British Grand Prix and World Snooker Championship are intrinsically linked with our childhoods and formed the very fabric of our sporting obsession, with terrestrial television transporting us to Wembley, Silverstone or Aintree to witness acts of brilliance and unstinting bravery.

-To echo an Australian description of the Melbourne Cup, the National was a race that stopped a nation on that one Saturday afternoon in April.
+To echo the Australian description of the Melbourne Cup, the National was a race that stopped a nation on that one Saturday afternoon in April.

 Those days are arguably now behind us as recent alterations to the make-up of the National have been made to ensure its longevity and placate a minority with increasingly louder voices pushing for a complete ban on horse racing and to let every horse in training run free.